 Anytime a web visitor wants to buy or request more information, ask for their phone number.
 It may seem like common sense, but it is surprising how often e-commerce vendors simply forget to ask.

-Step 4: Use 2-way personal messaging in response to consumer behavior.
+Step 4: Use bidirectional messaging in response to consumer behavior.

-2-way personal messages are especially effective when engaging a customer for the first time over text.
+Personal messages are especially effective when engaging a customer for the first time over text.
 Brands that ask a question or encourage immediate engagement are most likely to convert.
-See the example below in the case of an abandoned cart:
+See the SMS marketing examples below in the case of an abandoned cart:

-You can also "welcome aboard texts" with an invitation to further engage your brand.
+You can also "welcome aboard texts" with an invitation to further engage with your brand.

 Congratulations on your purchase!
 I noticed that you're new to [brand].
 I want to help you get the most out of your purchase.
 Do you have any questions?

 At Emotive, empowering brands to engage consumers over text is our "bread and butter."
-We can help you merge time-saving automation with personalized messaging for optimal results.
+We can help you merge time-saving automation with conversational messaging for optimal results.

 Step 5: Change it up.